Stephanie-Thomas/Stephanie-Thomas/README.md

 - 👋 Hi, I’m @Stephanie-Thomas
 - 👀 I’m into lacrosse, reading, and vactioning with friends.
 - 🌱 I’m currently learning java & python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m curretly working for a non-profit as a coding instructor
-- 📫 How to reach me ...
+- 📫 You can reach me at thomasstephanie490@gmail.com

 <!---
 Stephanie-Thomas/Stephanie-Thomas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.